eslint/eslint/README.md

 $ ./node_modules/.bin/eslint yourfile.js
 ```

-It is also possible to install ESLint globally rather than locally (using `npm install eslint --global`).
-However, any plugins or shareable configs that you use must be installed locally in either case.

 ## <a name="configuration"></a>Configuration

 After running `eslint --init`, you'll have a `.eslintrc` file in your directory.
 In it, you'll see some rules configured like this: